istio/istio.io/content/docs/tasks/security/https-overlay/index.md

 configmap "nginxconfigmap" created
 {{< /text >}}

-## Deploy an HTTPS service without Istio sidecar
+## Deploy an HTTPS service without the Istio sidecar

 This section creates a NGINX-based HTTPS service.